 It’s also worked on security features with the option to send an in-app video message to verify who you are – a feature we definitely approve of.
 Plus, you get to hear your potential interest’s voice.
 As we said with Fem, this is a surprisingly reassuring thing when you’re chatting online with someone who is essentially a stranger.

-Wapa also stands out for its translation feature, which means you can use it while travelling to chat with locals if you don’t speak the language.
-OK, so when you actually meet up communication might be an issue – but worry about that when you get to it, perhaps!
+Wapa also stands out for its translation feature, which means you can use it while traveling to chat with locals if you don’t speak the language.
+OK, so when you actually meet up, communication might be an issue – but worry about that when you get to it, perhaps!